Hamilton Tiger-Cats: A Steel Town dynasty (1950–1972)

 Ivor Wynne Stadium, former home of the Tiger-Cats.

 The Ti-Cats had great success throughout the 1950s and 1960s, appearing in ten Grey Cups.
 They finished first in the East thirteen times from 1950 to 1972.
 During that same time span, they appeared in eleven Grey Cup finals winning the championship six times.
-Players, such as Angelo Mosca, Bernie Faloney, Joe Zuger and Garney Henley became football icons in the Steel City.
+Players, such as Angelo Mosca, Bernie Faloney, John Barrow, Joe Zuger and Garney Henley became football icons in the Steel City.
 Beginning in 1957 under coach Jim Trimble (who left the team after the 1962 season), the Tiger-Cats played in every national final through 1967, except for those of 1960 and 1966, winning 4 Cups (1957, 1963, 1965 and 1967).

 The Cats' 1972 Grey Cup win, 13–10 over the Saskatchewan Roughriders, was led by two sensational rookies, Chuck Ealey who had an outstanding college career at the University of Toledo and Ian Sunter, an 18-year-old kicker who booted the deciding field goal that gave Hamilton the cup on their home turf.

 During this era, the Tiger-Cats also became (and remain to this day) the only Canadian team to have ever defeated a current National Football League team; on August 8, 1961, they defeated the Buffalo Bills by a score of 38–21 (at the time, Buffalo was still a part of the American Football League).